Yat Ming Ooi on the importance of Industry 4.0 technologies to build a safer future

 “I remember when I first came to Auckland and discovered Trade Me.
 I would buy something from there and sell it when I didn’t need it anymore.
 I liked the idea that if I didn’t need it, someone else could use it.
 That's partly what attracted me to research in the circular economy area.

-“I'm also concerned about how we connect all this to the social side of things.
+“I'm concerned with how we connect all this to the social side of things.
 Rather than it just being about the material we use and not introducing new materials to the landfill but more towards the social implications, which is not mentioned a lot in circular economy.

 Construction and innovation